uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/managing-allocations.md

 For example:
 * Allocations to the Discovery cluster expire annually
+* Allocations to subscription-based condo resources expire annually, and must be renewed to continue the subscription term
-* Allocations to private condo clusters expire every 5 years (or when the hardware warranty expires)
+* Allocations to traditional purchase condo resources expire every 5 years (or when the hardware warranty expires)
 * Allocations to cloud computing resources expire when the compute time is used up

 PIs and any users they authorize as "managers" on their projects are the only people that can renew an allocation.